jpastolfi/to-do-list-crud/README.md

 - Delete tasks
 -- By clicking the "Delete" button, you can delete tasks from the list
 - Alter the color schema of the page
--- By choosing an item from the dropdown list, you can change the color schema of the page
+-- By choosing an item from the dropdown list, you can change the color schema of the page.

 # Testing
 The application has been tested using Cypress.
 The tests are located inside cypress/e2e.